Fantasy football QB rankings: C.J. Stroud among Week 11 must-starts - UPI.com

 MIAMI, Nov.
 16 (UPI) -- Rookie C.J.
 Stroud is among my four must-start fantasy football quarterbacks for Week 11.

 If you need more options for your roster, check out my top add/drops article.
-My Week 11 rankings for running backs and wide receivers are also available and will be updated throughout the week.
+My Week 11 rankings for running backs, wide receivers and tight ends are also available.,

 Patrick Mahomes leads my Top 20 quarterback rankings, which are listed below.
-Lamar Jackson, Tua Tagovailoa, C.J.
-Stroud and Sam Howell are my other Top 5 options.
+Tua Tagovailoa, C.J.
+Stroud, Sam Howell and Jalen Hurts are my other Top 5 options.

 Each of my must-start options land inside the Top 14 of my quarterback rankings.